michaelyoung451/word-counter/README.md

 - Could logic be done on backend server and sent to UI for faster browser computation?
 Serverless?
 - Should visibility for certain components be togglable on mobile view?
 - Could programmatic text be ignored to enable reading code files for SEO and keyword tracking?
+- What further styling and UI optimization could be done to increase ease of use and/or reduce styling bloat?